All Episodes

 We look forward to working with them in a few years.

-We also look forward to expanding cooperation and technology and culture, because without yours, we don't have any technology.
+We also look forward to expanding cooperation in technology and culture because without yours, we don't have any technology and not much culture.

 Speaking of technology, we bought quite a bit of technology from our friend Bill Clinton, your ex-president.